-- Proceed to the Visualize Window by pressing the Visualize button in the navigation column.

-- From the Data View dropdown menu, select Phase Space.

 - For the X-axis, select electrons_x.

 - For the Y-axis, select electrons_ux.

 - · Click Draw.

 - Move the dump slider further in time.

-- The resulting visualization is shown in Fig. 4.41.
+- The resulting visualization is shown in Fig. 4.61.

-Fig. 4.41 shows a phase-space of the electron speed in the propagation direction vs. their position.
+Fig. 4.61 shows a phase-space of the electron speed in the propagation direction vs. their position.
 The very strong bunching effect can be observed and this effect becomes more defined and increases with time.